hkuedl/Make-Smart-Meter-Really-Smart/README.md

 ## Simulation platform

-You can also build the **simulation platform** with the tower server. `simulation_platform` is loaded with the code deployed.
+You also can build the **simulation platform** with the tower server. `simulation_platform` is loaded with the code deployed on it.

 To use the provided code, please run `simulation_platform/Test.py` to obtain results.